tiy-sa-python-django/onboarding/README.md

 1. Install [Atom](https://atom.io/) and run it.
   - Read sections 2.2 through 2.5 of the [atom documentation](https://atom.io/docs/v1.5.4/using-atom-moving-in-atom)
+  - Use those keyboard shortcuts!
+Moving your hand from the keyboard to the mouse and back is slow!
   - Atom is very powerful and customizable, but it probably isn't worthwhile for you to read about the advanced features in the rest of the documentation yet.
   - Practice typing and editing some text in Atom.
 2. Install [Google Chrome](https://www.google.com/intl/en/chrome/browser/).

 ## Python
 We'll use a tool called Homebrew to install Python 3.
-Homebrew is useful because it (mostly) insulates us from differences between versions of Mac OS X. There are a lot of steps, and depending on what state your computer is in, it's possible the steps below won't work.
+Homebrew is useful because it (mostly) insulates us from differences between versions of Mac OS X and other software on your computer.
+There are a lot of steps, and depending on what state your computer is in, it's possible the steps below won't work.
 If that happens, just take a screenshot and email it me (robin@theironyard.com).
 We'll also spend some time before class starts getting your machine set up and making sure it's working.

 1. Open a Terminal window by pressing Command-spacebar, typing "terminal", and hitting Enter.
 2. Copy and paste the following command into the terminal window: